spyrosoft/spyrosoft.com/awestruct/blog/why-to-switch-from-bash-to-zsh.md

 In Bash the variable PS1 is not very descriptive.
 The Zsh equivalent is appropriately named PROMPT.

-There are all kinds of fancy things you can do with your prompt including colors.
-The available colors are as follows:
+There are all kinds of fancy things you can do with your prompt including changing the colors.
+Available colors are as follows:

 * green
 * cyan